snowplow-archive/snowplow.github.com/_posts/2015-10-16-iglu-objective-c-client-0.1.0-released.md

 <h2 id="why-to-use">3.
 Why you should use the client</h2>

-This library lets you add a layer of JSON and JSON Schema validation to your iOS and OSX apps.
+This library lets you add a layer of JSON validation to your iOS and OS X apps.

 Due to the length of time it takes to push an app to the App Store, it is especially important to check that the self-describing JSONs you are sending to Snowplow will not cause validation issues downstream.
 If they do not validate, then Snowplow events will fail validation until you can get the problem fixed.

 You can now run the following assertions directly in your application:

-* That your resolver-config is valid
+* That your resolver config is valid as per the [Iglu technical documentation] [iglu-docs]
-  - Help & Guides for setup can be found [here](https://github.com/snowplow/iglu/wiki/Iglu-technical-documentation)
-* can be resolved correctly against your Iglu repositories, and are valid
+* That your self-describing JSONs can be resolved correctly against your Iglu repositories
-* That your custom events are being constructed properly
-* That your custom JSONSchema have been constructed properly
+* That your self-describing JSONs pass validation against their respective JSON Schemas

-This removes the need of manually and painstakingly validating that your events and corresponding JSONSchema are correct.
-The client does this all for you!
+This removes the need of manually and painstakingly validating that your events and corresponding JSON Schemata are correct.

 For example imagine you are creating an event named `awesome-event` which you want to track in your application.